 Tip #2: Break your article into chunks

 This is important regardless of whether or not your article is a list (as described above).
-Readers need to see organization before they feel comfortable starting to read, otherwise they will get overwhelmed and leave the page.
+Readers are busy people and need to see organization before they feel comfortable starting to read a blog post, otherwise they will get overwhelmed and leave the page.
 Break your article up into chunks of ideas or sub-topics so that your reader can easily navigate the page (just like how it’s done in this article).
 There should be an opening paragraph, followed by broken up sections within the body, and a conclusion paragraph to wrap it all up.
-These chunks should be sectioned off with headers to inform the reader what they can expect to read about next.
+These content blocks should be sectioned off with headers to inform the reader what they can expect to read about next.
 Outline each article like chapters in a book that give a reason to follow along the story with ease.

 If you’ve ever read an article on WebMB or Yahoo!, you’ll notice that their posts typically stretch beyond one page.
 This is a great way to increase time on site.
 If you have a lengthy article, consider using something like this to format your page.
 If you think a slideshow is appropriate for the topic, use this format.